 What is dead may never die on Game of Thrones.

-HBO's juggernaut fantasy epic ended only two years ago (and officially turned 10-years-old this month), but there are already so many prequel spin-offs in development (or rumored to be in development) that we'll never truly be without the stories of Westeros, long after the Mother of Dragons' murderous rampage ended in the series finale.
+HBO's juggernaut fantasy epic ended just a few years ago, but there are already so many prequel spin-offs in development (or rumored to be in development) that we'll never truly be without the stories of Westeros, long after the Mother of Dragons' murderous rampage ended in the series finale.
 Spin-offs are coming, and while you nothing (Jon Snow) about them yet, we've got the details!

 Here are all the Game of Thrones spin-offs that are currently in development and everything we know about them so far — because EW always pays it debts.